 U.S. Air Force 1941–1946

-Growing up in Natick, Massachusetts during the Depression Joseph Downey was unable to get meaningful work after high school graduation.
+Growing up in Natick, Mass., during the Depression, Joseph Downey was unable to get meaningful work after high school graduation.
 He was a laborer at Lookout Farm until he decided to enter the military.
 Training to be a pilot, he was stationed in California, Florida, England, Scotland and France.
 After a severe accident he became a Radar Observer with the 425th Night Fighter Squadron, partnering with an RAF pilot.
 He speaks of the horrors of trying to intercept buzz bombs over London prior to D-Day.
-After the war he joined the Air Force Reserve and was sent to Korea.
+After the war, he joined the Air Force Reserve and was sent to Korea.